DUNE/p3s/documents/src/EXPERTS.md

 in the following way - the operator issues the "git pull" command in the directory "~/projects/p3s" and then the Apache server needs a restart.
 There is an alias on both machines under the name *arestart* (for "Apache Restart") which will ask for the user's password.
-The operator must be logged on the machine as. *np04dqm*.
+The operator must be logged on the machine as *np04dqm*.

 If a server tanks (which happens extremely rarely and not really expected during the run) the operator will just need to restart.
 If the machines are inaccessible this requires immediate escalation via the CERN ticket system at a high priority.
 The operator may also check the status of these machines in the OpenStack cloud via its Web interface.
 These are assigned to DUNE.

-# Crontab
+# Crontab and automatic creation of DQM jobs
+## Crontab content

-There are a few service processes that allow p3s/DQM to run according to the design.
+There are a few service processes that must run periodically in order to allow p3s/DQM to function according to its design.
 These run periodically as directed by crontab entries defined by the user *np04dqm*.

 At CERN there is a Kerberos-enabled distributed version of crontab called **acrontab**.
 To query the current contents the command *acrontab -l* must be used.
 A sample output is presented below: